prooph/service-bus/docs/plugins.md

 Note: When a message bus detects that the message handler is callable invoke strategies are skipped and the message handler is directly invoked by the message bus.

-# Guards
+## Guards

-The service bus ships with a route guard and a finalize guard.
+The service bus ships with a `Prooph\ServiceBus\Plugin\Guard\RouteGuard` and a `Prooph\ServiceBus\Plugin\Guard\FinalizeGuard`.
 You can use them to protect the command bus and the query bus.
 For the command bus the route guard is sufficient.
-If the [AuthorizationService](../src/Prooph/ServiceBus/Plugin/Guard/AuthorizationService.php) does not allow access to the command, an [UnauthorizedException](../src/Prooph/ServiceBus/Plugin/Guard/UnautorizedException.php) is thrown.
+If the `Prooph\ServiceBus\Plugin\Guard\AuthorizationService` does not allow access to the command, an `Prooph\ServiceBus\Plugin\Guard\UnauthorizedException` is thrown.
+The route guard passes the message to the `Prooph\ServiceBus\Plugin\Guard\AuthorizationService` as context, so you can make assertions on it.

 If you want to protect the query bus, you can also use the route guard, but in some situations, you want to deny access based on the result of the query.
 In this case it's important to make checks on the query results.

-The route guard passes the message to the [AuthorizationService](../src/Prooph/ServiceBus/Plugin/Guard/AuthorizationService.php) as context, so you can make assertions on it.
+The finalize guard hands over a query result as context to the AuthorizationService.

 We also provide [service-bus-zfc-rbac-brdige](https://github.com/prooph/service-bus-zfc-rbac-bridge), a bridge to marry these guards with ZFC-Rbac.
 You can also find some configuration examples in this repository.

-Note: If you use both, the route guard and the finalize guard on the query bus and you want to make assertions on the query result, it's important to return true, if the given context (query result) is null.
-Otherwise your assertions will always fail in the route phase, because the result is not yet known.
+*Note: If you use both, the route guard and the finalize guard on the query bus and you want to make assertions on the query result, you need to make sure that the AuthorizationService can distinguish between the contexts (route guard passes query, finalize guard passes result)*

-# ServiceLocatorPlugin
+## ServiceLocatorPlugin

 This plugin uses a `Interop\Container\ContainerInterface` implementation to lazy-load message handlers.
 The following example uses a ZF2 ServiceManager as a service locator and illustrates how it can be used together with a command bus: